AndreannaA2K4/AndreannaA2K4/README.md

 # Andreanna!
 Hello everypony!
 (Profile for PonyTown)

 I'm someone from <s>the oven</s> Texas.
-That's all you need to know.
+I'm also a huge fan of author self-inserting myself into my stories for some reason

 <b>Proship DNI please!</b>